node-red/node-red-nodes/io/emoncms/README.md

         npm install node-red-node-emoncms

 Usage
 -----

-### Emoncms post.
+### Emoncms post:
+#### Preferred Data Type

+The API now accepts  a validated JSON object for the name value pairs.
+This is the preferred data type.

+#### Legacy Data Type Support

+The original input API for emoncms used a URI in the format `post.json?`.
+If the data type of legacy is selected, the `msg.payload` can contain:

-The `msg.payload` can contain either a comma separated list of name value pairs, e.g.
+A comma separated list of name value pairs, e.g.

     name:value,...

-or a comma separated list of values, e.g.
+A comma separated list of values (CSV), e.g.

     1,2,..

-or a simple javascript object e.g.
+A simple javascript object (note no quotes) e.g.

-        msg.payload = {temp:12, humidity:56};
+    {temp:12, humidity:56};

+#### Node
-If *Nodegroup* is left blank `msg.nodegroup` will used (if set).
+If *Node* is left blank `msg.nodegroup` will be used (if set).
+A *Node* must be set or the flow will fail.

-This should be a numeric value.
+#### msg.time
 Insertion time can be manipulated by setting `msg.time`.
-This **must** be in epoch format - i.e. seconds since 1970.
+This can be an ISO format date/time or a number of seconds in epoch format - i.e. seconds since 1970.
+If no time is set time now is set by emoncms.

+#### Status
+The flow will indicate if the node has successfully called the API.
+This is not a guarantee the data has been inserted to emoncms.

 ### Emoncms In: